MJColeman1/SDOverflowProject/README.md

 ## Setup/Installation Requirements

 * In order to edit this project and work with it on your own machine you will need a terminal application such as Terminal or Bash.
 Since this project has a Gradle nature, you will need to have the Spring Tool Suite installed.
 You will also need a database server program such as MAMP or LAMP.
+Finally you will need angular installed on your machine.
 * Start by opening the terminal application and typing the command
 ```
 git clone https://github.com/MJColeman1/SDOverflowProject